ricalo/blog/_posts/2019-09-16-self-hosted-architecture.md

 You can host a centralized VCS on your own infrastructure, which offers the following benefits:

 * Facilitates collaboration between members of the team.
+They can compare and review different versions of the business artifacts using familiar tools.
 * Keeps one version of the truth for files in the repositories, which you can use to make business decisions.
 For example:
   * Decide what version of the code to use to build your app.
   * Decide what version of a post to publish on your online blog.
 * Allows you to store the data on a server computer in addition to storing the data on client computers, such as laptops.
-* Keeps the information critical to your business on your own infrastructure.
+* Keeps the information critical to your business on your own infrastructure, as opposed to the infrastructure of a third-party company, such as GitHub.

 **Git** is the most commonly used VCS system.
-If you have to learn a VCS system, it's a good idea to choose git.
+If you have to learn a VCS system, it's a good idea to choose Git.
 It's used in small projects and large organizations around the world.

-We chose to install a simple git server because we just needed basic collaboration and a central source of truth for the state of our artifacts.
+We chose to install a simple Git server because we just needed basic collaboration and a central source of truth for the state of our artifacts.
-Check our guide on how to [install a lightweight git server on FreeNAS][5].
+Check our guide on how to [install a lightweight Git server on FreeNAS][5].

 ## Additional considerations